mihirmadhaparia/mihirmadhaparia.github.io/README.md

                     <li>Collaborated with multiple other student-advocating student groups to ensure that student voices are amplified to administration.</li>
                     <li>Created opportunities for students to engage with professionals through panels and events.</li>
                 </ul>
-                <h3>Science and Engineering Student Board, University of Minnesota</h3>

                 <p><strong>Director of Sustainability Committee (April 2022 - April 2023)</strong></p>
                 <ul>
                     <li>Led a team of environmentally conscious students in advocating for improvement within the university community.</li>